Blog

 In a perfect world, toddlers would be sleeping through the night before the new baby arrives.
 But we all know that the perfect world gets turned upside down pretty often in early parenting!
 Here are some strategies to help maximize sleep for your baby, your toddler and hopefully you:

-• Divide and Conquer – This is the man-to-man defense phase of parenting!
-One parent gets the toddler to sleep and the other handles the infant.
+• Divide and Conquer – One parent gets the toddler to sleep and the other handles the infant.
 Getting both children to bed at the same time can help both children wind down properly, giving the toddler a better chance at uninterrupted sleep.

-• Gradual adjustments– If your toddler is used to certain sleep habits, such as being rocked to sleep or having a parent present, gradually transition them to new sleep associations.
-For example, you can slowly reduce the amount of time you spend rocking them or move from sitting beside their bed to sitting farther away over a few nights.
+• Gradual adjustments– If your toddler is used to having a parent present to get to sleep and you need to lessen the time spent doing this, gradually transition them to new habits.
+For example, you can slowly reduce the amount of time you spend rocking by moving to sitting beside their bed.

-• Hire help – This is a great time to hire a mother’s helper or neighborhood babysitter who can look after your newborn while you concentrate on your toddler’s bedtime routine for a few hours each night.
-This special uninterrupted time can help pave the way for restful nights.
+• Hire help – Consider a mother’s helper or babysitter who can look after your newborn while you concentrate on your toddler’s bedtime routine for a few hours each night.
+You can read the Ultimate Guide to Baby Sleep Training if you’re interested in infant sleep coaching.

 Once you begin, try your best stick to sleep training.
 Don’t go back to old habits like lying down beside your child until they are asleep, as this sends a mixed message.
 And that’s not fair to your toddler!
 It’s hard when you’re in the thick of sleep deprivation, but try to remember that your child is seeking reassurance when they wake up in the night.